quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part10_The_Encoder.md

 :p What does an encoder in a Variational Autoencoder output?
 ??x
 An encoder in a VAE outputs two vectors: `z_mean` for the mean and `z_log_var` for the logarithm of the variance, which together define a multivariate normal distribution.
-These are used to sample latent variables \( z \).
+These are used to sample latent variables $z$.

 ```java
 // Pseudocode to sample from the distribution defined by z_mean and z_log_var